April Retail Sales And CPI Data - Results Appear Solid For Transports, Grocers And Foodservice Companies

 Generally, the entire basket of goods for retail sales and the CPI are correlated to transports, specifically goods movement carriers and service providers.
 Both retail sales and the CPI provide indicators for food consumed at home and away from home.
 These three general categories will be used to provide insights into considering whether or not current trends are favorable.

 For retail sales, the month of April 2017, reflected stronger year-over-year (Y/Y) performance than both 2016 and 2015.
-To date, retail sales were up four percent through the first four months of the year versus 2016.
+To date, retail sales were up 4 percent through the first four months of the year versus 2016.
 Retail sales are the combination of pricing and volumes, which makes the CPI an important measure.
 As CPI has been muted lately, consumers have remained strong with purchases of goods at a solid pace being sustained.

 Sustained volumes are what translate directly to goods moved by transport carriers and service providers.
 The energy contraction during 2015 served as a headwind for GDP, retail sales and CPI performance.
 All three have benefited of late, this has provided transports the opportunity for continued market growth, albeit with challenges.